Momenta Quartet's New Recording of Alvin Singleton's Four String Quartets is Released by New World Records

 Singleton's string quartets span the arc of his career—the first (untitled) written in 1967, the fourth in 2019—and trace his stylistic evolution as a composer.
 Suggestively and somewhat enigmatically titled—No. 2 (1988) is Secret Desire to Be Black; No. 3 (1994) is Somehow We Can; No. 4 is Hallelujah Anyhow—they serve as an excellent introduction to his work and constitute a substantial contribution to the string quartet repertoire by one of this country's most distinguished African-American composers.
 Three of the four quartets are world premiere recordings."

-(Momenta Quartet performs Alvin Singleton's Somehow We Can)
+(Momenta Quartet performs Alvin Singleton's Hallelujah Anyhow (String Quartet No. 4))

 The Momenta Quartet has championed Alvin Singleton's music.
 The group is comprised of Emilie-Anne Gendron and Alex Shiozaki, violins; Stephanie Griffin, viola; Michael Haas, cello.